Godzilla vs. Megaguirus: Plot

-Meanwhile, Godzilla appears in search of a source of nuclear energy, despite the edict shutting down all such attractants after its three previous appearances.
-While Godzilla is fighting the G-Graspers, who are assisted by rebellious scientist Hajime Kudo, the swarm of Meganula are attracted in turn to Godzilla's energy, and attack it.
+A boy named Jun Hayasaka finds Meganula's egg sac and takes it with him when he moves to Tokyo.
+As the egg sac starts oozing a strange liquid, Jun throws the egg sac in the sewer where the egg sac splits into a mass of eggs and hatches into large dragonfly nymphs called Meganulon.
+At night, a Meganulon kills a couple during they out on a date walk and molts into a Meganula in the process.
+Meanwhile, Godzilla appears in search of a source of nuclear energy, despite the edict shutting down all such attractants after five years.
+While Godzilla battles the G-Graspers, who are assisted by rebellious scientist Hajime Kudo, the swarm of Meganula are attracted in turn to Godzilla's energy from Kiganjima and attack Godzilla.

 During the course of the battle, the Dimension Tide is launched, but Godzilla survives the attack.
-Most of the Meganula are killed by both Godzilla and the Dimension Tide, but a few manage to drain off some of Godzilla's energy and return to the sewer, with Godzilla seemingly following them.
-With the last of their strength, the Meganula inject Godzilla's energy into a huge, sleeping larva that is in a giant, pulsating cocoon.
-It molts and appears from the water as Megaguirus, the queen of the Meganula.
+Most of the Meganula are killed by both Godzilla and the Dimension Tide, but a few manage to drain Godzilla's blood and return to the flooded Shibuya, with Godzilla seemingly following them.
+With the last of their strength, the Meganula inject Godzilla's blood into a nymph of their queen, resulting her molts into Megaguirus.
+After destroying part of Shibuya with shock waves generated by her wings, Megaguirus heads to Odaiba and faces Godzilla.
+After a long battle, Godzilla finally kills Megaguirus by breaking her stinger and then blasting her with atomic breath.